versatica/mediasoup-website/github.md

 ##### [mediasoup-client-aiortc](https://github.com/versatica/mediasoup-client-aiortc/)

 handler for [aiortc](https://github.com/aiortc/aiortc/) Python library.
-Suitable for building Node.js applications that connect to a mediasoup server using WebRTC and exchange real audio, video and DataChannel messages with it.
+Suitable for building Python applications that connect to a mediasoup server using WebRTC and exchange real audio, video and DataChannel messages with it.

 ##### [mediasoup-demo](https://github.com/versatica/mediasoup-demo/)